Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 songItems.MapDelete("/{id}", DeleteSong);
 ```

-By grouping endpoints like this, we make your code cleaner and easier to maintain, especially as your project grows.
+By grouping endpoints like this, we make our code cleaner and easier to maintain, especially as our project grows.
 While Minimal APIs allow you to define routes inline, organizing them with `MapGroup` helps us keep the structure logical and scalable.

 Finally, we start the web API and tell it to start listening for incoming HTTP requests.
 After starting the API we need to initialize our SQLite database and then ensure its been created.